dsa-ou/m269-installer/docs/use.md

 # Using the software

 Every time you want to work on the M269 notebooks, you need to follow the next 5 steps.
-However, the first time you are using Jupyter, after installing the software, just do the first 3 steps and return to the book to learn how to use Jupyter.

 1. Open a new PowerShell (Windows) or terminal (Linux and macOS).
    Do _not_ use an already opened PowerShell or terminal.